marcpaterno/spack_retreat/revised_work.md

     e.
 Experiments are always free to submit PRs directly to the main Spack repository, or to maintain their own repository of recipes.
        DSSL will not provide direct support for experiment-owned repositories of recipes or forks of the Spack repository.

-2. DSSL shall provide Spack support for experiments.
+2. DSSL shall provide the following Spack support for experiments.
     a.
 We will provide documentation and tutorials that supplement existing Spack materials, appropriately localized for Fermilab usage.
     b.
 We will answer questions from project members and experimenters using our tools through SNOW.